hphelion/documentation/cloudos/install.launch-admin-dashboard.md

 After a cloud environment has been created in the HP Cloud OS Operational Dashboard, you manage the cloud through the HP Cloud OS Administration Dashboard.
-The Administration Dashboard provides a simplified means of creating and managing Cloud resources, infrastructure topology templates, and resource binding documents.
+The Administration Dashboard provides a simplified means of creating and managing Cloud resources, infrastructure topology designs, and resource binding documents.
 The Administration Dashboard also enables you to provision a composite topology described by the topology templates and binding documents.